How to Install Git on Rocky Linux (10, 9, 8)

 git version 2.43.7

 If the command returns a version number, Git is installed and ready for configuration.
-You can skip to the Configure Git section below.
+If you only need the repository version, you can skip the source build section.

 Install Git from Source Code